NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 - [Benevolent Dictatorship](https://discourse.nixos.org/t/what-would-you-do-if-you-were-the-bdfl-of-nix/6949)
 - Ephemeral Conversations (Discourse)
+- RFC process itself

-The only current viable alternative for _coordination of resources and effort_ are ephemeral conversations in Discourse.
+One currently viable alternative for _coordination of resources and effort_ are ephemeral conversations in Discourse.
 While they lend meaning to the individual's interpretations and views onto the ecosystem, they lack important features such as: